Climate Change Indicators in the United States

 - The late 1990s were a period of transition in certain climate cycles that tend to shift every few decades.8 This shift—combined with other ongoing changes in temperature, drought, and snowmelt—may have contributed to warmer, drier conditions that have fueled wildfires in parts of the western United States.9,10

 - Land area burned by wildfires varies by state.
-Fires burn more land in the western United States than in the East, and parts of the West and Southwest show the largest increase in burned acreage between the first half of the record (1984–1998) and the second half (1999–2012) (see Figure 4).
+Fires burn more land in the western United States than in the East, and parts of the West and Southwest show the largest increase in burned acreage between the first half of the record (1984–1998) and the second half (1999–2013) (see Figures 4 and 5).

 Together, forests, shrubland, and grassland cover more than half of the land area in the United States.1 These ecosystems are important resources, both environmentally and economically.
 Although wildfires occur naturally and play a long-term role in the health of these ecosystems, climate change threatens to increase the frequency, extent, and severity of fires through increased temperatures and drought (see the U.S. and Global Temperature indicator and the Drought indicator).
 Earlier spring melting and reduced snowpack (see the Snowpack indicator) result in decreased water availability during hot summer conditions, which in turn contributes to an increased wildfire risk, allowing fires to start more easily and burn hotter.
 In addition to climate change, other factors—like the spread of insects, land use, and management practices, including fire suppression—play an important role in wildfire frequency and intensity.
 All of these factors influencing wildfires vary greatly by region, as do variations in precipitation, wind, temperature, vegetation types, and landscape conditions.
 Therefore, understanding changes in fire characteristics requires a regional perspective and consideration of many factors.2